Movie Guidelines

 Final Note

 Copyright law does not permit a public performance of a movie unless one of the exceptions above applies (either Option A. or Option B.) or public performance rights are obtained.
 There is no general “educational,” “nonprofit,” “documentary,” or “no admission fee” exception.
 Subsequently most movie showings outside the context of face-to-face classroom teaching will require having a PPR.
-If you have questions or concerns, please contact Campus Life.
+If you have questions or concerns, please contact the Student Life office.